gtiosclub/bootcamp-module-4/README.md

 In the _Protocols_ page of the playground, follow the instructions provided in the file.

+To navigate to the _Protocols_ page, you may need to click on the sidebar button located in the very top left of Xcode, next to the window controls.

+Under the _ProtocolsErrors_ dropdown, you should see a playground page called _Protocols_.

 1. Take a look at `PersonalID`.
 Notice that the syntax is familiar to classes and structs, but with the `protocol` keyword used instead.
 Also notice that